brianhigh/brfss/sleep_duration.md

 Get the list of states and their numbers from the [codebook](http://www.cdc.gov/brfss/annual_data/2014/pdf/codebook14_llcp.pdf).

 We will do this in Bash.

-Todo: Do this in R, instead, for portability.
+- Todo: Do this in R, instead of bash, for portability.

 ```bash